dahiiv2/Chat-Project/README.md

 ## Project Objectives

-Develop a Discord-inspired communication platform with text, audio, and video channels, aimed at companies requiring a hierarchical communication system to facilitate real-time interaction between teams and departments, optimizing coordination.
+Develop a communication platform with text, audio, and video channels, aimed at companies requiring a hierarchical communication system to facilitate real-time interaction between teams and departments, optimizing coordination.

 ## Project Features